weekend-code-project/weekendstack/docs/gitlab-setup.md

 > ⚠️ The initial password file is automatically deleted after 24 hours.
 Change the root password immediately.

 ## Troubleshooting

-### Chrome Redirects HTTP to HTTPS

-If Chrome automatically redirects `http://192.168.2.50:8929` to HTTPS, it's due to HSTS (HTTP Strict Transport Security) caching from accessing GitLab through the Cloudflare tunnel.

-**Fix:**
-1. Open `chrome://net-internals/#hsts`
-2. Scroll to "Delete domain security policies"
-3. Enter `192.168.2.50` and click **Delete**

-**Alternative:** Use an incognito window which doesn't have cached HSTS policies.

 ### GitLab Won't Start